dcunited001/te-xel-io/app/posts/2015-03-14-gpu-accelerated-string-neighborhood-in-linear-time.md

 However, the important thing to note is that, for a nucleotide of any length, it's neighborhood for [k,d] is basically equivalent to the set representing the neighborhood of the Base Nucleotide for [k,d], with a function applied to each member of the set.
 The Base Nucleotide is a nucleotide of length K with it's values set to zeros -- all A's -- and this Nucleotide's neighborhood is the Base Neighborhood.

-When you iterate this single operation transformation function across the Base Neighborhood, you arrive at the neighborhood for another nucleotide.
+When you iterate this single transformation function across the Base Neighborhood, you arrive at the neighborhood for another nucleotide.
 This is because all relationships between these nucleotides are preserved.
 There are probably more patterns here that I'm not seeing for lack of fully understanding the math.
 For example, there may be some more efficient means of discovering the members common between two sets, which is another very important operation for Motif Enumeration.

 ### The Neighbor Transform Algorithm